Physics-Informed Graph Neural Networks for Robust AC-Optimal Power Flow: Methodology

-The Optimal Power Flow (OPF) problem is a crucial optimization challenge extensively applied in modern energy systems.
-It involves a network of electrical buses (i.e., connection points between power lines, where load or generators can be located), denoted by \( N \), interconnected by \( E \) branches, (i.e., power lines or transformers).
+OPF is a fundamental optimization problem that determines cost-efficient generator dispatch while meeting system constraints in power systems~\cite{opftheory}.
+A power system involves a network of electrical buses (i.e., connection points between power lines, where load or generators can be located), denoted by \( N \), interconnected by \( E \) branches (i.e., power lines or transformers).
 Each bus may host one or more generators, which inject power into the system, and loads, which consume it.
-The objective of the OPF problem is to minimize the total generation cost while adhering to the system’s physical constraints.
-In this work, we address the full alternating current (AC) version of this model, which more accurately represents real-world grid conditions.
+The objective of the OPF problem is to minimize the total generation cost while adhering to the system's physical constraints.
+In this work, we address the full alternating current (AC) version of this model, which better reflects real-world grid conditions.
 Specifically, we consider a set of generator buses \( N_g \) and load buses \( N_d \).
 The AC-OPF problem can be formulated as follows, where \( C_r \) represents the cost associated with operating generator \( r \):

 The equality constraints \( H \) represent the nodal balance equations:

 Here, the active power demand and generation at bus \( i \) are denoted by \( P_{d,i} \) and \( P_{g,i} \) (in MW), while the reactive power demand and generation are \( Q_{d,i} \) and \( Q_{g,i} \) (in MVAr).
 The active power \( p_{ij} \) and reactive power \( q_{ij} \) flowing between buses \( i \) and \( j \) are governed by the power flow equations: